-Mercer also can be good for yellow perch and bullhead catfish and seasonally for stocked rainbow trout.
+Mercer also can be good for yellow perch and bullhead catfish and can put out stringers of seasonally stocked rainbow trout.
 There are some sunfish here as well that are easy to catch when you find them.

 This is a good-sized lake, listed at 341 acres, but much of it is surrounded by private property, so bank access is limited.

-Bass, in particular, love cover and will hide around structures to ambush prey such as smaller fish and crayfish.
-Lures fished in those areas that imitate their prey can be effective.
+Bass, in particular, love cover and will hide around structures and in deep shade to ambush prey such as smaller fish and crayfish.

 If you’re wondering what lakes are rated the best for largemouth bass, read our Best Largemouth Bass Fishing in Western Oregon.

 Mercer Lake is only about 15 minutes from downtown Florence.
-From Highway 101, drive east on Mercer Lake Road to reach the county park.
+Take Highway 101 north of town, then drive east on Mercer Lake Road to reach the county park.